oras-project/oras/docs/proposals/formatted-output.md

 View an artifact's referrers manifest in pretty JSON output.
 The following fields should be outputted:

-- `OCI-Filters-Applied`: when the registry supports filtering on `artifactType`, this filed could be displayed
 - `Manifests`: the list of referrers
   - `Ref`: full reference by digest of the referrer
   - `MediaType`: media type of the referrer